Open Now — 24/7 Plumbing

 1. Protect Your Eyes

 Before every plumbing job, it is essential to use safety glasses for eye protection to protect your eyes from damage or injuries.
-Maintenance work that involves using personal protective equipment, like a drain snake, drill, saw, or hammers, can expose your eyes to high chances of damage.
+Maintenance work involving personal protective equipment, like a drain snake, drill, saw, or hammers, can expose your eyes to high chances of damage.
 Working with unprotected eyes can also lead to damages caused by spewing sewage or debris while fixing drains.

 2. Use Work Gloves